BenAlaa/mongo-cert-dev-exam-prep/2-Basic-cluster-administrations-M103-Notes.md

    - 1 -> Profiler collects data for the operations that take longer than the value of ```ms```
    - 2 -> Profiler collect all data for all operations

-**slow ops**: by default any that takes longer than 100ms  and can be adjusted by setting the slowms variable
+**slow ops**: by default any operation that takes longer than 100ms  and can be adjusted by setting the slowms variable

 - To get the Profiling Level:
    ```db.getProfilingLevel()```